Filing Injury Claims After Rear-End Accidents In Iowa

 A wide variety of automobile accidents occurs on roadways every day.
 Of these vehicle accidents, rear-end collisions are the most common.
 According to the U.S. Department of Transportation’s National Highway Traffic Safety Administration, rear-end collisions account for approximately 29 percent of all vehicle crashes.¹ Unsurprisingly, rear-end collisions are also responsible for a significant percentage of all passenger injuries.²

-If you or a family member has been the victim of a rear-end auto accident in Iowa, trust the attorneys of Hixson & Brown, P.C.
-Our West Des Moines lawyers have decades of experience handling rear-end motor vehicle accident claims.
+If you or a family member has been the victim of a rear-end auto accident in Des Moines, trust the attorneys of Hixson & Brown, P.C.
+Our lawyers have decades of experience handling rear-end motor vehicle accident claims.

 Many people believe if you are involved in a rear-end collision the second or trailing vehicle is automatically at fault.
 Victims of rear-end collisions should be aware this is not always true.
 Victims should be aware offending drivers and their insurance companies may attempt to place fault, either partial or total, upon the lead vehicle.
 For this reason, rear-end victims should seek the advice of attorneys experienced in handling rear-end collisions.